allianceauth/allianceauth/docs/installation/services/xenforo.md

 `XENFORO_API_KEY` is the API key value you set earlier.

-Once these are entered, run migrations and restart gunicorn and celery.
+Once these are entered, run migrations and restart Gunicorn and Celery.